resendislab/scPipeline/README.md

 ## Getting Started

-The complete pipeline is formed by the following steps:
+The complete pipeline starts with the fastq files.
+It ends with the files related to the differential gene expression analysis and the ones necceary to use the GSEA tool.
+The pipeline is formed by the following steps:

 ### Samples Processing